huangjun604/hacker-news/README.md

 # HackerNews

 Hacker News is a web application built by phoenix framework.
+It will:

-It will grab the hacker news posts from api(http://hn.algolia.com/api/v1/search_by_date?query=elixir), insert the data into Postgres database and have api access by `GET \posts`
+  * Fetch the hacker news posts from remote api(http://hn.algolia.com/api/v1/search_by_date?query=elixir)
+  * Insert the data into Postgres database
+  * Create api access via `GET \posts`

 ## Usage